adiguno/t3gallerytut/README.md

   - I'm not sure what it is ...
 - How do I handle file upload errors with Uploadthing?
 Like file too big.
 - Drizzle's `db:push` command will truncate the table, if a new non-null field is introduced
+- Clerk causes a layout shift in the pre-loading.
+Which Uploadthing suffers too, but they got a SSR plugin that stops it
+- make sure all the env vars are 'synced' between local and Vercel (by copypasting onto Vercel)